A NEW MOUNT PLEASANT COMMUNITY ART SCREEN

 complex cultural history.

-Mount Pleasant Community Art Screen to launch in fall of 2018!
+Mount Pleasant Community Art Screen to launch in 2019!

 grunt gallery has been given the reins to program content on a new non-commercial urban screen in Mount Pleasant.
 The urban screen is being constructed on the second floor of the Rize building on the western side of Kingsway Avenue facing the street.
-Mount Pleasant Community Art Screen will launch in fall of 2018.
+Mount Pleasant Community Art Screen will launch in 2019

 Our vision is to provide an urban screen that allows the viewer to interact in various ways with the content in contrast to the advertising/ consumer paradigm that is the rule with most highly visible screens in a public space. grunt has commissioned Métis filmmaker, Amanda Strong, to produce an original work for the urban screen.
 Her movie, Ghosts, is a stop-motion animated video work that will be featured on the screen for a 12-month period in rotation with other art community programming. grunt’s first community program, PLACE, will showcase artwork about the neighbourhood of Mount Pleasant and surrounding areas by local artists.
 As well, it will exhibit a number of community archives.